MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     GitHub uses the import process to create the new repository in your account.

     > **NOTE**: It can take a minute or two for the import process to finish.
-Wait for the import process to complete (typically 1-2 minutes).
+Wait for the import process to complete.

     GitHub will display a progress indicator and notify you when the import is complete.